openemr/openemr-analytics/README.md

 This is a testbed for shiny-driven analytics in openEMR.
 It is also a testbed for a possible format for modules.

-## Requirements
+## Prerequisites

-Right now, just docker.
+Right now, just docker and openEMR.

 ## Installing